-It used to be extremely important to engage in what is called estate tax planning in order to avoid unnecessary estate taxes at the time of death.
+It used to be extremely important to engage in what is called estate "tax planning" in order to avoid unnecessary estate taxes at the time of death.
 But times have changed.
-First of all, as of 2016 the federal estate and lifetime gift tax exemption is now $5,450,000 per person (or $10,700,000 per married couple).
+First of all, as of 2019 the federal estate and lifetime gift tax exemption is now $11,400,000 per person (or $22,800,000 per married couple).
 This means that most people don’t need to be concerned about a federal estate tax when they die.

 But there are still “state estate taxes” in parts of this geographic area.
-The District of Columbia estate tax exemption for 2016 is only $1 million (or $2 million per couple, to include domestic partners).
-But Maryland’s estate tax exemption has jumped to a whopping $2 million per person (or $4 million per couple) for 2016 — and by legislation it will increase each year until it equals the federal estate tax exemption level.
+The District of Columbia estate tax exemption for 2019 now $5,681,760 or double that for a married couple, to include domestic partners.
+But Maryland’s estate tax exemption has jumped to $5 million per person (or $10 million per couple) for 2019.
 Virginia has no state estate tax these days so Virginians don’t need to worry about this issue.
 The State of Maryland also imposes “inheritance” taxes on distributions to certain beneficiaries who are remotely related or are unrelated to the decedent.

-Tax rates and exemptions will continue to change over time.
-See our articles on Estate Taxes for recent information.
+Tax exemptions will continue to change over time.

-And there is a new concept of “portability” in the estate tax realm: this means that if the first spouse to die does not “use up” his or her full federal or state estate tax exemption, the remainder of that exemption is “portable” to the surviving spouse and can be used by him or her to avoid estate taxes later, provided the surviving spouse does not remarry before his or her death.
+The new concept of “portability” means that if the first spouse to die does not “use up” his or her full federal or state estate tax exemption, the remainder of that exemption is “portable” to the surviving spouse and can be used by him or her to avoid estate taxes later, provided an estate tax return is filed when the first spouse dies and provided further that the surviving spouse does not remarry before his or her death.

 The value of the estate is determined not by just the assets held in a trust or part of a decedent’s probate estate.
 Indeed, all assets over which the decedent had control at the time of death, including life insurance and retirement accounts, are included in the calculation.
 This is a fact that many people don’t understand until I meet with them.